Skip navigation

 All Graduate Route visa information is subject to change without warning or notification from the Home Office.
 The information provided via this website is in compliance with the current Home Office guidance.

-If you do need to return to your home country to complete your programme and after successful completion you wish to return to the UK to start employment, you may qualify for alternative immigration routes such as the Skilled Worker Route where you can apply from outside the UK
+If you do need to return to your home country to complete your programme and after successful completion you wish to return to the UK to start employment, you may qualify for alternative immigration routes such as the Skilled Worker Route where you can apply from outside the UK.

-If you require further information on the Graduate Immigration Route please contact a member of the Welfare, Immigration and Funding Team (WIFT) by submitting an enquiry through the student portal and a member of staff will contact you in due course.
+If you require further information on the Graduate Immigration Route please contact a member of the Welfare, Immigration and Funding Team (WIFT) by submitting an enquiry through the Student Portal and a member of staff will contact you in due course.

 If you are leaving the UK once your studies have finished you should start to think about the practical arrangements that you need to make.

 If you have a Tier 4 or Student Route visa, your visa should extend past your course completion date.
-You are normally eligible to work in the UK during this additional leave, however you may lose this right if you don’t complete you course.
+You are normally eligible to work in the UK during this additional leave, however you may lose this right if you don’t complete your course.
 You can find information on working on your Tier 4/Student Route visa on the UKCISA webpages

 If you wish to remain in the UK to work full time past the expiry date of your student visa you will need to apply for new immigration permission to do so.
 Information on the types of working visas to consider can be found here.